devbisme/myhdlpeek/README.rst

 * The beginning and ending points of the waveform display can be set.
 * Timing marks can be turned on or off.
 * Titles and captions are supported.
+* Tabular output in Jupyter and console.
+* Trigger expressions allow the display of a selected portion of traces.